skrebber/esphome-truma_inetbox/README.md

 This project is based on the work of the [WomoLIN project](https://github.com/muccc/WomoLIN) and [mc0110 inetbox.py](https://github.com/danielfett/inetbox.py), especially the initial protocol decoding and the inet box log files.

+## Changes to compile again under recent ESPhome versions

+There are several forks available all adressing different issues to make this code compile again.
+Unfortunatly none addresses all issues at the same time.
+I collected the different approaches into this release to successfull compile it again.

 ## Example configuation

 This example is just for connecting ESPHome to the CP Plus.
 See [truma.yaml](/truma.yaml) for an example config with all possible things configured.